dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 ## Sign the transaction

-You can now pass the **transaction** produced from the above script (here we are using the transaction created to sotre the data), along with <a href="../_media/examples/zencode_cookbook/ethereum/alice_keys.json" download>keys.json</a> to the following script that will sign the transaction for a specific chain with **chain id** specified in the statement and produce the raw transaction.
+You can now pass the **transaction** produced from the above script (here we are using the transaction created to store the data), along with <a href="../_media/examples/zencode_cookbook/ethereum/alice_keys.json" download>keys.json</a> to the following script that will sign the transaction for a specific chain with **chain id** specified in the statement and produce the raw transaction.
 Here, for example, we are using fabt as **chain id** (https://github.com/dyne/fabchain).

 [](../_media/examples/zencode_cookbook/ethereum/doc_sign_transaction.zen ':include :type=code gherkin')